 Backup server selection Cloud backup These backups are stored in the Cloud service infrastructure using encrypted channels.
-Customized se erver These backups are stored on a customized server, depending on the criteria defined hereafter.
-Server URL This URL is def • n of the Cloud server or customized server selected th indicated hereafter.
-Backup server Selects a cust that the resolution of the selected server Server port Server's listen ing port for receiving b packups.
-Communication protocol which may be HTTP or HTTPS.
-For HTTPS, a nat the firewall may confirm the identity of the Server certificate the firewall ca n authenticate it.
-The en select the server certificate in this field, so that aim of this is for the firewall to confirm the identity ackup.
-Access path of the server before sending it the backup.
-Depending on the sending method selected above, this access path for data on the server may be a folder (/directory/) for WebDAV methods (auth) or a script (/upload.php) for the POST method.
-Send method Basic and Dige allow the identification of the firewall on the assword. auth basic encoded password but in plaintext.
-It is therefore se with HTTPS communications. auth digest plaintext; this mode identification but without sending the password in is more secure than the basic mode.
-It is in HTTP communications.
-POST this method is not managed, you are advised to User name (auth) If a sending method with identification is used (auth basic or auth digest), this user name will allow the server to authenticate the firewall.
-Password (auth) If a sending method with identification is used (auth basic or auth digest), this password will allow the server to authenticate the firewall. • POST - control name If the POST method is used, this field will indicate the control name in the header of HTTP packets. • ave chosen Cloud au ect the following para uto-backup or a backup on a customized meters: Backup frequency The automatic month (30 day d out every day, every week (7 days) or every Password of the backup file - do so, you can encryp e a complex password ot your configuration file with a password.
-You are You are without password in a safe place, as any file restoration Furthermore, after the backup, you will not be able Change the password ows displaying a wind for the following backu ow to edit the password.
-This new password will ips.
+Customized s erver These backups are stored on a customized server, depending on the criteria defined hereafter.
+Server URL Location used for storing backups.
+This URL is defined by the resolution of the Cloud server or customized server selected below combined with the access path indicated hereafter.
+Backup server tomized server.
+Ensure that to the one expected. t the resolution of the selected server Server port Server's lister ning port for receiving back ups.
+Communication protocol ch may be HTTP or HTTPS.
+For HTTPS, a the firewall may confirm the identity of the Server certificate the firewall ca If HTTPS has been chosen, import then select the server certificate in this field, so that the firewall can authenticate it.
+The aim of this is for the firewall to confirm the identity of the server before sending it the backup.
+Access path Depending on the sending method selected above, this access path for data on the server may be a folder (/directory/) for WebDAV methods (auth) or a script (/upload.php) for the POST method.
+Send method Basic and Dig est modes (RFC 2617) allo e help of a login and pass This mode sends the end ow the identification of the firewall on the word. coded password but in plaintext.
+It is therefore ith HTTPS communications. auth digest ntification but without sending the password in lore secure than the basic mode.
+It is HTTP communications.
+POST As identification via this use it with HTTPS commu method is not managed, you are advised to inications.
+User name (auth) If a sending method with identification is used (auth basic or auth digest), this user name will allow the server to authenticate the firewall.
+Password (auth) If a sending method with identification is used (auth basic or auth digest), this password will allow the server to authenticate the firewall.
+POST - control name If the POST method is used, this field will indicate the control name in the header of HTTP packets. ave chosen Cloud auto-l ect the following parame backup or a backup on a customized ters: Backup frequency The automation month (30 da rt every day, every week (7 days) or every Password of the backup file - do so, you can encrypt yo e a complex password. our configuration file with a password.
+You are You are withou ssword in a safe place, as any file restoration hermore, after the backup, you will not be able Change the password.
+This button allows displaying a window to edit the password.
+This new password will only be valid for the following backups.